About Wedding Traditions & Meanings

 Historical roles of best man and bridesmaids

-Most wedding traditions we practice today stem from unexpected origins.
-For instance, the wedding party of today is nothing like a couple hundred centuries ago when the original role of the "best man" wasn't to throw a bachelor party, hold on to the ring, give a speech or make the wedding toast.
-His duty was actually to serve as armed backup for the groom just in case he was forced to kidnap his intended bride from disapproving parents.
-Even the word "best" didn't necessarily mean best friend.
-It meant he was best with a sword in case it was needed.
+Most wedding traditions we know today stem from some rather unexpected origins.
+Take the wedding party, for example.
+A couple of centuries ago, the "best man" wasn’t responsible for planning bachelor parties, holding onto the ring, or giving a witty wedding toast.
+Instead, his role was far more serious.
+He served as armed backup for the groom, especially if the groom needed to kidnap his bride from disapproving parents.
+Even the term "best" didn’t mean best friend.
+It meant the groom’s strongest ally; the man best with a sword.

 Best man was chosen because he was "best" with a sword.